-Have you wondered if the meal delivery services of HelloFresh, Marley Spoon and Aussie Farmers Direct were worth it?
+Have you wondered if the meal delivery services of HelloFresh, Marley Spoon and other options were worth it?
 The price, the quality, the service and overall value varied.
 I’ve tried a few of them and last year did a comparison but redid it last month and my experience has changed.
 To be clear, I’ve used HelloFresh, MarleySpoon, EveryPlate and Dinnerly a few times each over the years to ensure this stays up to date.

 The prices of meal boxes are not as cheap as buying produce from the markets.
 You are paying for delivery, recipes, the meals being planned and the service.
-For time poor families or families who want to try new meals but don’t know where to start, these boxes are a great option.
+For time-poor families or families who want to try new meals but don’t know where to start, these boxes are a great option.

 I loved trying them and each had pros or cons.
 Here is what I thought.